-This one-day segment is done in conjunction with Dr. Marilee Adams, author of “Change Your Questions, Change Your Life” and president of the Inquiry Institute.
+This half-day segment is done in conjunction with Dr. Marilee Adams, author of “Change Your Questions, Change Your Life” and president of the Inquiry Institute.
 Great leaders must ask great questions and participants will learn Dr. Adams methodology to building teams by leading with great questions.
-The first morning introduces participants to the theory and practice of Question Thinking, including how this aligns with and supports Inquiring Leadership and also leadership skills for the 21st Century.
+Participants are introduced to the theory and practice of Question Thinking, including how this aligns with and supports Inquiring Leadership and also leadership skills for the 21st Century.
 This module includes the Learner/Judger Mindset material, both theoretically and experientially.
 Participants will also engage in a structured journaling exercise to make their learning personally relevant.
 Participants’ activities will deepen their learning and skill training with a series of practical exercises and tools that will make a significant difference in the success of their work with each other and with colleagues, stakeholders, and others whom they lead.
 Some coaching on how to apply these tools will be included during the time together.

 Participants and direct reports will complete a Team Dimensions assessment and receive aggregate feedback on how their team approaches work.
 The Team Dimensions concept and the Team Dimensions Profile were developed by Allen N. Fahden and Srinivasan Namakkal, who have conducted creativity seminars and trained corporate personnel on the innovation process for over two decades.
 After more than 10 years of observing and researching teams that develop innovative services and products, Fahden and Namakkal discovered that each team member demonstrates a preference for performing certain roles over others.